Frequently Asked Questions

 Two day retreat - $260 ($130/night)

 Montserrat accepts your retreat offering when you make your retreat.
-Your offering may be prorated.
+Your offering may be paid over time if that is more convenient for you.

 Should you be unable to give a full retreat offering, we ask that you give as much as you can.
-If you are able to do more, we ask you support Montserrat through our Annual Giving Campaign.
+If you are able to do more, we are grateful for your generosity through our Annual Giving Campaign.
 Your support helps others to enjoy a retreat at Montserrat.

 Montserrat accepts cash, checks, VISA, MasterCard, and American Express